syncthing/docs/dev/contributing.rst

 - When drafting a pull request, please feel free to add commits with corrections and merge from ``main`` when necessary.
 This provides a clear time line with changes and simplifies review.
-Do not, in general, rebase your commits.
+Do not, in general, rebase your commits, as this makes review harder.

 - Pull requests are merged to ``main`` using squash merge.
 The "stream of consciousness" set of commits described in the previous point will be reduced to a single commit at merge time.
+The pull request title and description will be used as the commit message.

 Tests
 -----